ballgoesvroomvroom/Modu/ScheduleGen/README.md

 # ScheduleGen
 Ever need to effectively split your working hours into sections to divide your time and attention amongst multiple stuff?<br />
-This module generates a schedule between the given range of timings with hihgly customisable options.<br />
+This module generates a schedule between the given range of timings with highly customisable options.<br />
 Key in the different periods of time and give each its name, the frequency of occurrence, the bottom and upper limit of the duration of each period.<br />
 It also accepts pre-defined periods with custom timings, from now on referenced as SetInPlace periods.